 For decades, urban place management professionals have acted as leaders of their communities by undertaking the strategic and visionary work of city building.
 IDA has developed seven official knowledge domains, recognizing the distinct areas of professional practice used to shape vibrant urban districts which anchor the well-being of towns, cities, and regions around the world.

 These core domains should act as a framework for urban place managers to utilize in furthering their professional careers and to aid in their work enhancing vibrant urban places.
 Content for IDA’s Annual Conference and spring Summits is organized around this framework.
 Most recently the Professional Development Committee agreed upon a standard level of competency to become certified in urban place management.
-More information will be coming in late 2020.
+More information will be coming in early 2021.

 Leadership is the ability to positively influence those over whom we have no authority.
 Successful urban place management begins with successful leadership that inspires trust, inclusivity and vision.
 The place manager inspires a culture of leadership and vision that permeates the organization.
 In addition, they assume a leadership role in creating a long-term strategic plan for a managed place while building an internal team focused on implementing and promoting the mission, values and objectives of that plan.
 The urban place manager must build meaningful relationships with various stakeholders including, but not limited to, board members, property owners, nonprofit partners, government officials, residents and business owners.
 Place managers are proactive, industrious and creative community leaders.